 “The richness of forming relationships with co-workers and villagers has changed me forever looking out on the world with different eyes, celebrating the awesome faith of the poor and embracing the present moment and the person you meet, be that a casual or formal encounter.”S. Kris S., ASC

-A few years ago, the priests in the Precious Blood Family learned of Vietnamese women who were interested in our spirituality.
+In the early 2000s, the priests in the Precious Blood Family learned of Vietnamese women who were interested in our spirituality.
 We reached out to them, started conversations, and built relationships with the women.

 In 1961, Pope John XXIII appealed for missionaries and lay volunteers around the world to help the church in Latin America.
 We heard the call and went to Bolivia.